 Committed to academic excellence and student success, Kent State University’s Art Education program is accredited and in good standing with the national agency NASAD, the National Association of Schools of Art and Design.
 As a Kent State Art Education major, students immerse themselves in education and in a variety of studio art courses.

 This focus on the "art" in art teacher is only the beginning of what sets us apart.
-Animated and enthusiastic instruction in Art Education with class sizes under twenty-five students provides you with personal attention and feedback on your growth and learning.
+Animated and enthusiastic instruction in Art Education with class sizes under 25 students provides you with personal attention and feedback on your growth and learning.
 Equally important, you will get out in the field early and often in your college experience.
 We exceed the state-mandated number of field experience hours.
-From teaching community young people in art enrichment classes on campus, to teaching detained youth at area detention centers and students with special needs, as well as working directly with area art educators in their classrooms, you will be well prepared to move on to your twelve week student teaching experience.
-As a Liberal Arts College, Kent State University prides itself on our well-rounded and truly educated graduates.
+From teaching community young people in art enrichment classes on campus, to teaching detained youth at area detention centers and students with special needs, as well as working directly with area art educators in their classrooms, you will be well-prepared to move on to your 12-week student teaching experience.
+As a Liberal Arts college, Kent State University prides itself on our well-rounded and truly educated graduates.
 You will take courses in a variety of academic disciplines that will complement your art studies.

 Guidance through the entire process with several advisors from Art Education and the School of Art, an advisor at the College of the Arts and an advisor in the College of Education, Health and Human Services assist you in making choices that will help you reach your goals.
 At the completion of your course of study our Career Exploration and Development office will work with you to secure your first teaching position.
 The Center has a staff whose specific focus is on the placement of KSU education graduates.
 This support is available throughout your life as an alumna of KSU.